Skip to content

 uv run pytest

-# Database tests only (fast)
+# Database tests only (fast, no server required)

 uv run pytest tests/test_views.py tests/test_functions.py